itsPG/syno-chat-bot-quick-start/README.md

 ```
 cd syno-chat-bot-quick-start/cert
 openssl req -x509 -newkey rsa:4096 -sha256 -nodes -keyout server.key -out server.crt -days 30
+cd ../../
 ```

+however, you *MUST* have a valid certificate in order to be connected by Chat Server

+please consider getting a free one from https://letsencrypt.org/

 ### fill config in index.js